 Here is my china cabinet, with treasures that span several generations.
 I inherited many of these items after my family sold my grandmother’s house in 2010.
 Her house always had a certain elegance and enchantment and so did many of her belongings.
 Now makes me smile to see so many of her things mixed in among my own wedding china and other trinkets.

 An object’s history is unknown to most who see it, to them the item they are looking at is just a book or just a plate, just a necklace or just a piece of furniture.
 But to the owner of the treasure, and to those who understand its context and life story, these items are the threads, glue, and nails that bind the past to the present.
 They are silent connections, tributes, and reminders that blend our loved one’s past lives with our own life in the present.
 Like Pinocchio and the Velveteen Rabbit, they are made real, alive, or spiritual because someone who matters (to you or to many) looked upon them, touched them, created them, or treasured them.

-Most people have at least one thing they remember their close loved ones by, whether that person died at the age of 85 or one week.
+Most people have at least one thing they remember their close loved ones by, whether that person died at the age of 85 or 1 year.
 These items may be small trinkets, antique treasures, old notes, oddities, or worn down vacuum cleaners.
 Litsa and I would really love to know more about your objects and the stories behind them.
 In the spirit of normalizing and sharing through photographs and stories, and because we find the life stories of objects to be simply fascinating, we’re asking for people to share a photograph of their object and the story behind it.
-We’re simply interested in starting a dialogue about objects, however if enough people share we may follow up to request permission to compile the objects into a larger project to help inspire, educate, and support others.
+We’re simply interested in starting a dialogue about objects, however, if enough people share we may follow up to request permission to compile the objects into a larger project to help inspire, educate, and support others.
 You can share on Facebook, Instagram, or by emailing [email protected]